SmileiPIC/tutorials/advanced_wakefield_electron_beam.rst

   This tutorial is done with an ideal relativistic electron bunch (zero emittance, zero energy spread).
   A more realistic simulation would have an electron bunch with a spread in the transverse and longitudinal momentum.
+  This unrealistic set-up will trigger a sudden and exaggerate self-compression of the bunch by its own plasma wakefield during its propagation.

 ----